Rishirajbal/Stock_prediction_using-reinforcement_learning/README.md

 Dataset available at https://drive.google.com/drive/folders/1EjlEv57XID0stzUhedlZh-xRQgcdj6Xi?usp=drive_link You need access for availing the dataset,
-Do it take permission of the creator....
+Do take permission from the creator....

 file structure-